jurrehageman/assigner_microsoft_forms/README.md

 Required arguments:
 - infile: path to the Excel file containing the preferences
 - outfile: path to the Excel file with the assignment
-- experiment_names: a txt file with number of positions and the name of the experiments
+- experiment_names: path to the Excel file with the name of the experiments and number of positions

 ## Example Workflow